Infant of diabetic mother

 IDM; Gestational diabetes - IDM; Neonatal care - diabetic mother

-- Gestational diabetes is high blood sugar (diabetes) that starts or is first diagnosed during pregnancy.
+- Gestational diabetes -- high blood sugar (diabetes) that starts or is first detected during pregnancy

-The infant is often larger than most babies born after the same amount of time in the mother's womb (called gestational age.)
+The infant is often larger than usual for babies born after the same length of time in the mother's womb (large for gestational age).
+In some cases, the baby may be smaller (small for gestational age).

 - Puffy face